dimas-fw/dimas/dimas/README.md

 It is necessary to enable all those features you want to use within your `Agent`.

 - `all`: Enables all the features listed below.
 It's a good point to start with.
-- `liveliness`: Enables liveliness features sending tokens and listening for them.
+- `liveliness`: Enables listening and reacting on liveliness tokens.
+Sending tokens is always possible.
 - `publisher`: Enables to store `Publisher`'s within the `Agent`'s `Context`.
 - `query`: Enables to store `Query`'s within the `Agent`'s `Context`.
 - `queryable`: Enables to store `Queryable`'s within the `Agent`'s `Context`.